-The bill requires all courts in Colorado to provide remote access for the public to observe any criminal court proceeding conducted in open court, unless:
+The act requires all courts in Colorado to provide remote access for the public to observe any criminal court proceeding conducted in open court, unless:

 - Technology, staffing, or internet issues limit or prevent remote observation; or

-- After a request, the court makes findings that:
+- After a request or on the court's own motion, the court makes findings that:

 - The remote observation of live proceedings risks compromising the safety of any person, the defendant's right to a fair trial, or the victim's rights; and